puneetpahuja/cloJS/README.md

 {* [3 {+ [5 2]}]}
 ```

 OK.
-So we are going to write a Clojure program that takes such simple Clojure code as an input, and returns a map like the one above as the output, except with some more helpful annotations.
+So we are going to write a Clojure program that takes simple Clojure code as an input, and returns a map like the one above as the output, except with more helpful annotations.

 We'll start by breaking up the problem into small, solvable pieces.
 We are only going to parse a subset of Clojure, with the following language objects: